isomorphic-software/smartclient-docs/classes/isc.md

 ## StaticMethod: isc.addProperties

 ### Description
-Add all own properties and methods from any number of objects to a destination object, overwriting properties in the destination object.
+Add all properties and methods from any number of objects to a destination object, overwriting properties in the destination object.

 Common uses of `addProperties` include creating a shallow copy of an object: